 There are many areas in which commercial beekeepers play an essential role.
-As one notable example, the largest almond market in the world - California - is very heavily dependent upon thousands of beehives being moved in each year, as a "utility" of sorts to drive pollination on a grand scale.
+As one notable example, consider the largest almond market in the world.
+The almond suppliers in California are heavily dependent upon thousands of beehives being brought in each year, as a “utility” of sorts, to drive pollination on a grand scale.
 This is one of the most well-known applications of bees in a commercial context, but there are many others.

 But while the value of commercial beekeepers is clear, that is not the focus for PerfectBee.
-Rather, our focus is the new and experienced individual beekeeper, who participates not for commercial gain or to provide a service, but for many of the other reasons beekeeping is such a glorious and fascinating pursuit.
+Rather, we consider the motivations and needs of new and experienced individual beekeeper who participate, not for commercial gain or to provide a service, but for many of the other reasons that beekeeping is such a glorious and fascinating pursuit.

-One can draw one's own conclusions about whether individual beekeepers help "save the planet", but it is true that collectively we are important to the future of bees.
+One can draw one’s own conclusions about whether individual beekeepers help “save the planet”, but it is true that collectively we hobbyist beekeepers are important to the future of bees.
 For most beekeepers, the non-commercial reasons to keep bees are all the motivation we need.

-Therefore, from our vantage point, making money is the least important of topics!
-As an individual beekeeper, it is our suspicion (and, frankly, our hope) that the possibility of making money from your beekeeping is low down your list of priorities.
-Certainly in the first few years, we hope there is so much to amaze you and challenge you that any financial opportunities are incidental, not focal.
+Making money is the least important of topics for the hobbyist beekeeper.
+The possibility of making money from your beekeeping is low down the list of priorities.
+Certainly there is so much to amaze and challenge, that any financial opportunities are incidental, not focal.

-Despite that, it's a pleasant reality that informal, hobbyist beekeeping can bring in a little pocket money, perhaps to offset some of the costs you incur.
-For some, a small start can lead to a deeper beekeeping experience which, in turn, can turn into a so-called "sideliner" opportunity.
-But for most, the chance to harvest some honey or render some beeswax is all that is needed.
+Despite that, a casual hobbyist beekeeper can bring in a little pocket money, perhaps to offset some of the costs incurred.
+For some, a small start can lead to a deeper beekeeping experience which, in turn, can turn into a so-called “sideliner” opportunity.
+But for most, the chance to harvest some honey or render beeswax is all that is needed.

 So what exactly are these opportunities to make a little cash?
 Let’s take a high-level look at some of these.